ModOrganizer2/modorganizer/README.txt

     Please note: the generated (runnable) output files end up in the build directory, in the '_ModOrganizer' subdirectory (not at the top level).
 Named like that so you can see it!
+The scons build will also populate the directory with all the necessary DLLs (but see note 6 above about your build tool path if trying to debug).